Proposal Workshops 2021

 Spring 2019: 67 applications, 21 awards (some full funding, some partial funding) = 31% of individual grant applicants received some funding

-Please be advised that the Conference Travel Grants and Career Development Grants are highly competitive.
+Please be advised that the Conference Grants and Career Development Grants are highly competitive.
 Only the most competitive applications receive funding, and due to limited funds, the funding is often partial.